ricardosllm/CarND-Vehicle-Detection-and-Tracking/README.md

 ## Video Augmentation

 In order to avoid false positives we can use the fact that the images are an ordered sequence and take advantage of the knowladge of previous **N** frames vehicle location to estimate if it's an actual vehicle or a false positive.
-We can then remove there false positives.
+We can then remove the false positives.

 ```python
 def _detections_last_n_frames(self):